qgis/QGIS-Documentation/source/docs/user_manual/plugins/plugins_raster_terrain.rst

 .. _`rasterrain`:

-Raster Terrain Modelling Plugin
+Raster Terrain Analysis Plugin
 ===============================

-The Raster Terrain Modelling plugin can be used to calculate the slope, aspect, ruggedness, and total curvature for digital elevation models (DEM).
+|dem_analysis| The Raster Terrain Analysis Plugin can be used to calculate the slope, aspect,
+hillshade, ruggedness index and relief for digital elevation models (DEM).
 It is very simple to handle and provides an intuitive graphical user interface for creating new raster layers (See Figure_raster_terrain_1_).
-The plugin requires the following parameters to be specified before running:

-*  **Analysis**: Can be one of slope, aspect, ruggedness, or total curvature.
-*  **Input layer**: Specify the input raster from a list of loaded raster layers.
-*  **Output layer**: Specify a name and path for the output raster file.
-*  **Output format**: Specify a format type for the output raster file.
-   (Default is GeoTiff).

 Description of the analysis: